ayo-codes/ChurchViews-Hapi/tasks.md

 - created and populated user-json-store to create functionality using array methods to manage users on the app
 - created and populated json file to store the users
 - linked the JSON stores to the db.js

+version 0.4.0
+- added joi schemas for login-form , add-churches and add-denominations
+- updated the accounts-controller.js to add the schema to login
+- updated the dashboard-controller.js to add the schema to add-denominations form config
+- updated the denomination-controller.js to add the schema to the add-churches form config